ChHarding/TouchTerrain_for_CAGEO/EarthEngine_authentication_guide.md

 - In your browser, go to go to https://signup.earthengine.google.com/ and request an account
 - Use something like `Want to use TouchTerrain to create 3D printable terrain models` files as reason
 - I think this will only work for private and research usage, so use this for Organization/Institution
-- You should get an email with sign-up intructions __(need more detail for this part, which I cannot do myself!)__
+- You should get an email with sign-up instructions __(need more detail for this part, which I cannot do myself!)__

 #### Generating the token
 - Running `ee.Authenticate()` will output a URL (starting with https://code.earthengine.google.com/), click on it